Scaling analysis of quantum geometry in second-order nonlinear transport: Scaling law of second-order nonlinear transport

-{\emph{Scaling law at the order of quantum metric.}}-- Scaling law is the relation between the longitudinal conductivity and transverse conductivities.
-Scaling laws can distinguish the mechanisms in the previous Hall effects \cite{Nagaosa2010RMP,Tian2009PRL,Hou2015PRL,Du2019NC,Du2021NRP,Tiwari2021NC,Duan2022PRL}.
-With the formulas in Tab.~\ref{Tab:formulas}, we derive the scaling law at the order of quantum metric (Sec.~SV of \cite{Supp}), as a relation between the transverse nonlinear Hall conductivity $\chi_{yxx}$ and longitudinal linear conductivity $\sigma_{xx}$
+Because disorder-induced mechanisms are present, quantitatively identifying the quantum-geometry contributions to nonlinear transport remains challenging.
+Scaling laws have proven successful in distinguishing mechanisms in linear Hall effects \cite{Nagaosa2010RMP,Tian2009PRL,Hou2015PRL}.
+We derive a scaling law for the second-order nonlinear transport as a polynomial relation between the transverse nonlinear Hall conductivity $\chi_{yxx}$ and longitudinal linear conductivity $\sigma_{xx}$